paulkelele/ocsp/README.md

 * the request to the ocsp responser server is POST.
 No GET.<br/>

 * the RFC 2560 accept GET request if the ocsp request length is less than 255 bytes.
+But it's not an obligation.<br/>

+* Java force to use GET under 255 bytes length request.